hwxi/hwxi.github.io/RESEARCH/README.md

 How many times have you heard someone saying "I know the answer but I can't explain it"?
 A lot, I bet.
-I can easily tell the image of a cat from that of a dog, but I cannot explain how I do it.
+I can easily tell the image of a cat from that of a dog, but I cannot readily explain how I do it.
 In programming, it is often easier for someone to write code than to explain what the code actually does.
 This is very worrisome, especially, if we want to build high-quality software systems.

 In order to be precise, we need to be able to state clearly what we want.
 Let me use the following elementary problem as an example.